abelsiqueira/perprof-py/README.md

     $ perprof --tikz --tikz-header test/*.long

-For create the `.tex` file to be include in another document:
+To create the `.tex` file to be include in another document:

     $ perprof --tikz file_name [file_name ...]